 Create a Safe Environment for Your Dog

 Creating a safe environment for an anxious dog during fireworks can be a challenge, but there are some steps that can help make the experience more comfortable for your pet.

 First, find a quiet room with minimal external noise and distractions.
 Make sure to block out any drafts or bright lights that may cause further stress for your pet.

 Provide their favorite toys and treats to keep them distracted from the loud noises outside.
 You can also play calming music or have the TV on in order to dull the booms and bangs when the fireworks start.

 If possible, try to create a den-like environment by using blankets, pillows, and other soft items to give your dog a cozy place to hide if they become anxious.

 Finally, ensure you are present with your pet throughout the event, as your presence will provide comfort and reassurance during this stressful time.

 When the Fourth of July comes around, many dogs become anxious and scared due to sudden loud noises from fireworks.

-To help desensitize your dog to these sounds, you can start playing recordings of fireworks sounds a few weeks before the holiday.
+To help desensitize your pet to these sounds that dogs hate, you can start playing recordings of fireworks a few weeks before the holiday.

 Begin with low-level sounds and gradually increase the volume over time.